Towards a Modular Architecture for Science Factories: Towards a modular architecture

 With the goal of simplifying workcell assembly and disassembly, we have experimented with the use of a common hardware form factor, the \textit{cart}: see \autoref{fig:cart}.
 A cart is built on a rigid chassis with horizontal dimensions 750 mm $\times$ 750 mm and height of 1020 mm, plus an additional frame for a camera, to which are attached devices to connect the cart securely to neighboring carts or other laboratory components; lockable wheels, so that the cart can be moved and then fixed in place; a built-in computer (e.g., Intel NUC or Raspberry Pi); a downward-looking camera on the top of the chassis; a power supply; identifying markers (currently, QR codes) that also serve as fiducials, i.e., as physical reference objects in known positions; and zero or more modules, such as the \sealer{} and \peeler{} seen in \autoref{fig:cart}.
 Future designs might also include supplies, such as water and gas.

 Given a set of carts and other equipment, we can construct a workcell by moving the carts into place and connecting them to each other.
 For example, we show in \autoref{fig:workcell} the RPL workcell organization that combines eight carts with a Precise Automation PreciseFlex 400 (PF400) on a 2~m linear rail.
+Our current experiments in reconfiguration are carried out manually: we add each cart to the workcell by rolling it into place, engage registration pins to secure the cart in position, and connect its onboard power distribution strip to power on the laboratory floor.
 In future work, we intend to perform these assembly tasks automatically by using mobile tractor robots.
+This level of automation will require methods for providing power and material supplies to the carts without human intervention.
+Drive up docking for automatic charging of mobile units has been widely deployed for many applications including home vacuuming robots; batteries and wireless power delivery are two other possibilities.
+Available industrial solutions for utility coupling could be used for automated secure connection of power, liquids, and gases.